Order Picking Velocity: Storage and Picking Method Comparisons

 RF Picking: Typically good for a range of lower volume picks, but reduces reliance on printed pick tickets.

 Paper tickets: Paper tickets are manual and tend to be the slowest method.
 They rely on the literacy and detail skills of an order picker.

 SKU Frequency: The “movers”

 These ratings are based on the picking volume for a particular SKU.

 - “A” Movers: These are the fastest-moving SKUs in your operation.
-They tend to be less than 20% of your stock items, but represent 80% of picks in a pareto analysis.
-They may have 2,000 to 2,500 picking locations in a typical ecommerce or retail distribution operation.
+They tend to be less than 20% of your stock items, but represent 80% of picks in a Pareto analysis.
+They may have 2,000 to 2,500 picking locations in typical e-commerce or retail distribution operation.
 These SKUs are typically stored in flow storage for easier access and presentation to pickers.
 These are such fast movers that you may have mirrored pick lines and locations for them.

 - “B” Movers: These are your secondary SKUs.
 They have solid volume and can present some storage and picking challenges.
 They are stored in flow storage most of the time, but could also be slotted into static or carousels if the situation warranted.